Twisted S-Duality: Topological Strings and BCOV Theory

 In other words, a first-order deformation of a D-brane gauge theory, which should be described by an element of a cyclic cohomology class, can be represented by a closed string state as desired.
-Note that the number of D-branes does not matter because $\mf{gl}(N)$ is Morita-trivial and Hochschild cohomology is Morita-invariant.
+Note that the number of D-branes does not matter because Hochschild cohomology is Morita-invariant and $\mf{gl}(N)$ is Morita-trivial.
 This is compatible with the expectation that a deformation given by a closed string state should work for arbitrary $N$ in a uniform way.

-\begin{rmk} Nothing in this discussion depends on the fact that $X$ is of dimension 5.
+\begin{rmk} Nothing in this discussion crucially depends on the fact that $X$ is of dimension 5.
 Indeed, for our main application, we will consider a theory on $\bb R^4_A \times \bb C^3_B$ which corresponds to the case of $X=\bb C^3$. \end{rmk}